The Rise and Fall of Motte-and-Bailey Castles

-If we are asked to visualize a castle, most of us will come with the image of a grand building made up of stone, with several towers and an impressive keep, a massive gatehouse, battlements with arrow slits, and a deep moat surrounding the entire edifice.
+A grand building made up of stone, with several towers and an impressive keep, a massive gatehouse, battlements with arrow slits, and a deep moat surrounding the entire edifice?

 The motte-and-bailey castle was a true European innovation.
 While the concept of ditches, ramparts, and stone walls as defensive measures is ancient, raising a motte is a medieval innovation.

-As we can see, these castles included three main design elements:
+As we can see, a motte-and-bailey castle included 3 main features: